-Jonty (@Newsandfeatures): Managing Editor.
+Jonty (@Newsandfeatures): Community manager.
 After spending years dishing out advice as a community member we welcomed Joe into the team as a writer in 2011.
-His role has since grown and he now takes charge of behind the scenes management of the site, community issues and can also be found gabbing along with Mark and Granville on the Scoutcast.
+His role has since grown and he now takes charge of behind the scenes management of the site, community issues and can also be found alongside his goals imminent table on the Scoutcast.

 Elfozzie: The Scout’s Commercial Director is far from a newbie to either Fantasy Football or the journalism scene (he reminds us 3.4 times a day that he used to write for Total Football), Chris has forgotten more about this Fantasy lark than most people learn in a lifetime, which probably explains why he’s often found languishing in the lower echelons of the table.

 Ed: Technical Director.
 The technical brains behind the outfit, Ed may have built these pages and the many boxes they sit on but his biggest claim to fame will be the time he topped the Premier League’s own mini-league.
 It didn’t last but, for a man who thought that Van Wolfswinkel was a particularly nasty internet virus, it was a lofty achievement.